 It’s been a busy quarter for the Women Back to Work team.
 We’ve been focused on implementing our Full Service Returnship at Cisco.
-The WBW Returnship is one of the most comprehensive and effective ways to engage talented women looking to return to the workforce.
+The WBW Returnship is one of the most comprehensive and effective ways to engage talented, technology focused women looking to return to the workforce.

 The Returnship, which is an internship for experienced professionals looking to re-enter the workforce after a hiatus, is at the heart of WBW’s mission, and provides companies access to an untapped talent pool that reinforces their commitment to inclusion and diversity in the workplace